Russian: Language of a Transforming World

 The Russian language is highly homogenous

 During the Soviet era, the Russian language was standardized.
 Compulsory education and the mass migration from rural areas to urban areas also homogenized the language in terms of dialect variation.
-Though the country is vast with enormous distance between East and West, the standard Russian language is used in written and spoken form nearly everywhere from Kaliningrad and Saint Petersburg in the West to Vladivostok and Petropavlovsk-Kamchatsky in the East.
+Though the country is vast with an enormous distance between East and West, the standard Russian language is used in written and spoken form nearly everywhere from Kaliningrad and Saint Petersburg in the West to Vladivostok and Petropavlovsk-Kamchatsky in the East.
 However, this does not mean that there is no regional variation at all in dialect.
 Southern, Northern, and Central (Moscow) variations do exist though the overall standardization is still extant.

 A unique feature of Russian is the use of a Cyrillic alphabet consisting of 33 letters.
 This difference alone makes Russian a challenging language for native English speakers to master as well as for anyone to learn who uses the Latin alphabet.